 We first started training activity and therapy dogs in 2010.
 Since then, our Community Dog programme has gone from strength to strength, and we are continually exploring new ways which dogs can help people.
 From working in schools and hospitals, to supporting adults and young people with a range of special needs, our dogs are changing lives around the UK.

-Autism at Kingwood works with adults with autism and Asperger’s to enable them to lead more independent lives.
+Autism at Kingwood works with autistic adults and adults with Asperger syndrome to enable them to lead more independent lives.
 One of the people they support, Mark, comes to our training centre once a week to work with Fleck, an affectionate and loving Labrador cross retriever.

 45 year old Mark has, for most of his life, been unable to go out without a support worker, finding the unpredictability of the world outside too overwhelming.
 Our Community Dog Handler, Sarah, and Mark’s Support Worker have worked together to design a range of activities with Fleck to help Mark improve his independence.